 - During the completion of the 2023 budget, annual depreciation was adjusted/increased to account for new capital items being purchased.
-The budget was also adjusted to begin depreciating the library building and depreciation funds for the Civic Center were reallocated from going toward debt service to be available for depreciation. - The only building not being fully depreciated is the Civic Center.
-Two more steps of \$39,000 per year will take care of this.
-Cycle gaps remain for the Public Safety Building, parks buildings and facilities, Civic Center and the Pauline Haass Public Library. - In November 2022 the Village paid off \$1.6 million in sewer debt that was callable.
-The payment of this debt came from existing funds on hand in the Sewer Utility, mainly RCA funds, as well as unrestricted funds.
+The budget was also adjusted to begin depreciating the library building and depreciation funds for the Civic Center were reallocated from going toward debt service to be available for depreciation. - In November 2022 the Village paid off \$1.6 million in sewer debt that was callable.
+The payment of this debt came from existing funds on hand in the Sewer Utility, mainly RCA funds, as well as unrestricted funds. - The 2023 Budget increased the annual allocation of depreciation for roads.
+These funds will be available for the 2023 road program and will reduce the total borrowing necessary for this project.

 - The target median cost was identified and reported on as part of the 2023 budget.
-The Village continues to be ranked in the middle of our peer communities for total costs. - In 2022, the Village entered into a new contract for garbage collection.
-While the cost to residents was an increase over the prior year, we were able to limit the increase by changing the collection company.
+The Village continues to be ranked in the middle of our peer communities for total costs. - The Village is saving approximately \$10,000 annually by switching to LED street lights in a few areas throughout the community.

-We continue to phase in the hiring of employees as we have done in the past.
-The Village has met with all the peer communities as part of the staffing analysis and is working to analyze the information.
-The goal of this study is to benchmark existing staffing levels in comparison to our peer communities and project future staffing needs resulting from growth.
+- We continue to phase in the hiring of employees as we have done in the past.
+The 2023 budget included phasing in the change of a part-time park employee to full-time. - The staffing study is complete and is being utilized during the 2024 budget process.
+The study benchmarked existing staffing levels in comparison to our peer communities and projects future staffing needs resulting from growth.

-- The Village completed the 2022 compensation study, which benchmarks our compensation with peer communities.
+- The Village completed the 2022 Compensation Study, which benchmarks our compensation with peer communities.
 These compensation studies are completed every three years.
 There were notable changes in several non-managerial level positions.
-The 2023 adopted budget included \$70,000 in market adjustments to address the identified gaps.
-All but \$1,500 of the \$70,000 proposed for market adjustments is directed to frontline, non-supervisory positions, which is where the greatest market discrepancies were found.
-Nearly 70% of the funds will go to address pay challenges in Public Works and Parks frontline employee pay.
-Administrative Assistants receive 15% of the funds and the remaining is a combination of positions. - The Village continues to budget for raises each year based on the market and continues to utilize a performance-based system for raises.
-For 2023, employee merit raises ranged from 2.75% to 5%. - The 2023 adopted budget includes funding for an employee engagement survey tool.
-Staff will work to implement this tool in 2023 along with creating an employee committee to analyze the results.
+The 2023 Adopted Budget included \$70,000 in market adjustments to address the identified gaps.
+All but \$1,500 of the \$70,000 proposed for market adjustments were directed to frontline, non-supervisory positions, which is where the greatest market discrepancies were found.
+Nearly 70% of the funds went to address pay challenges in Public Works and Parks frontline employee pay.
+Administrative Assistants received 15% of the funds, and the remaining was a combination of positions.
+A proposal to address pay progression will be included in the 2024 budget. - The Village continues to budget for annual raises based on the market and continues to utilize a performance-based system for raises.
+Employee raises ranged from 2.75% to 5% in 2023. - The Village implemented a new employee engagement survey tool and continues to score at or above benchmark organizations in most areas.
+Mostly notably, the Village's Employer Ne Promoter Score (eNPS) score is over double the benchmark communities.
+This is an overall measure of how our employees feel about our organization.
+An Employee Vibe Committee has also formed to review the survey results, develop programs, and recommend policy changes based on employee feedback.